LisaBChen/CS-4395-Portfolio/index.md

 This portfolio highlights work done for the [Introduction to Natural Language Processing](https://github.com/kjmazidi/NLP/blob/gh-pages/index.md) class at UTD with Professor Karen Mazidi.

 The portfolio should have the following components:
-- Modifiy the index.md file to reflect the basic structure of the course
+- OPtional (from the outdated instructions) Modifiy the index.md file to reflect the basic structure of the course
-- The links below that lead to the the instructions for every assignments
+- README.md (aka main page) should have links for every assignment, instructions, & material that is added to the repository
-- index.md (and main page) that has links to the student's completed assignment
+- Optional: (from the outdated instructions) Add onto the README.md a nararative of what each assignment does (Terms highlighted in *bold*)
-- Readme created for each assignment with a narrative of what the assignment shows (Use as many terms as possible, highlighted in *bold*)
+- Use underscores for file names with spaces
 - Uploaded to both elearning and Github.

 ## Portfolio Contents